What does this AWS Solutions Implementation do?

-This solution uses Amazon Elasticsearch Service (Amazon ES) and Kibana, an analytics and visualization platform that is integrated with Amazon ES, that results in a unified view of all the log events.
+This solution uses Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) and Kibana, an analytics and visualization platform that is integrated with Amazon OpenSearch Service, that results in a unified view of all the log events.
 In combination with other AWS managed services, this solution provides you with a turnkey environment to begin logging and analyzing your AWS environment and applications.

 AWS Solutions Implementation overview

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation templates.